hotwer/entity-manager/README.md

-SCEWeb Custom EntityManager ~ v0.5.0
+SCEWeb Custom EntityManager ~ v0.5.1

 Demands a defintion of global constants (for **DatabaseTalker**):
 	DB_HOSTNAME, DB_DATABASE, DB_USERNAME, DB_PASSWORD

+v0.5.1

+- Collection class now has unity tests for it's purpose (yes, everything is fine and dending now)
+- Fixed some functionlities with `sort` method

 v0.5.0